RHS Growing Guides

 Harvesting

 Winter squashes can also be harvested and used straight away.
-But they can also be ripened then stored for many months, for use well into winter – see Storing, below.
-Keep them on the plant as long as possible to develop the best flavour, but pick before the first frost.
+Alternatively, once ripened, they can be stored for many months, for use through the winter.
+Keep the fruits on the plant for as long as possible to develop the best flavour, but pick them before any frosts are likely.
+Cut the fruits from the plant with at least 10cm (4in) of stem still attached – if you cut too close to the fruit, it leaves a soft area that is vulnerable to rotting in storage.

 9